tinymce/tinymce-docs/ui-components/contextmenu.md

 #{% include configuration/contextmenu_never_use_native.md %}

-## Registering Context Menu Sections
+## Registering context menu sections

 The structure of context menu sections is a simple query system indexed by name.
 We strongly recommend using the name of the plugin as the context menu name for ease of configuration.